 And so many more!

 - Different base: Try using acorn squash instead of butternut squash.
-Diced sweet potato would also work well.
+Diced sweet potatoes would also work well.

-- For a buttery flavour: Sub in butter for coconut oil.
+- For a buttery flavor: Sub in butter for coconut oil.

-- Sweetener: Use honey, coconut palm sugar or brown sugar instead of maple syrup.
+- Sweetener: Use honey, coconut sugar or brown sugar instead of maple syrup.

 - For less tartness: Use all dried cranberries instead of fresh.